 Who Is a U.S. Person?

 A U.S. person can typically be broken down into two (2) categories:

 When it comes to international tax and foreign/offshore IRS, FBAR, and FATCA Reporting, one of the biggest sources of confusion (understandably) is who is considered a US person.

 When dealing with individuals, a U.S. person is typically going to include:

-- Foreign Nationals who meets the Substantial Presence Test.
+Foreign Nationals who meet the Substantial Presence Test.

 An Additional category of U.S. person that most people overlook is U.S. Businesses, including Corporations, Partnerships, and other U.S. businesses.

 A U.S. is considered a U.S. person, and if a U.S. business has foreign accounts, then it may have to file an FBAR if the reporting threshold is met.

 Which Businesses Report the FBAR?